StonecoldLi/Revit2Reality_Project/README.md

 - Training Process

   - I would like to show just one side of this cycle-Gan model in this part (changing wireframe style buildings into reality ones).
 You can simply reckon that the wireframe building model (real_A.png) would firstly generated into fake_B.png by Generator1, and then by using the Generator2, the fake_B.png would changed into rec_A.png.
 By comparing the loss between real_A.png and rec_A.png, we would consider if the generator1 can get a 'similar' output with the input image.
-Here is the sample generated process during the training.
+Here is the sample generated process during the training. [model files are too big to be able upload orz, so I just uploaded the training process .txt files]

   - epoch 1: